Law Offices of James Culp & Timothy Litka, LLP | Worldwide Representation | Call now for a FREE Consultation - Available 24/7 (888) 246-1515

 Correction of Military Records

-The Board of Corrections of Military Records (BCMR) is set up to correct errors in your record or upgrade a discharge that was issued over 15 years ago based on the standards of clemency.
-First, you must exercise all other administrative options.
-You should attempt to exercise all of these options and then apply to the BCMR within 3 years of the injustice.
-If it is outside 3 years you will have to explain to the BCMR the reason for the delay in filing.
+The Board of Corrections of Military Records (BCMR) is set up to correct errors in your military records or upgrade a discharge that was issued over 15 years ago based on the standards of clemency.

-If you are contemplating filing a petition to the BCMR you may do it on your own but you should also give serious consideration to hiring an attorney to help you prepare your argument.
+If you are contemplating filing a petition to the BCMR you may do it on your own, but you should also give serious consideration to hiring an attorney to help you prepare your argument.
+In most instances, you will get only one chance to have your case heard before the BCMR.

 High Profile Cases